Rick Danko: Later years (1977–1999)

 In 1984, Danko joined members of the Byrds, the Flying Burrito Brothers and others in a touring company called "The Byrds Twenty-Year Celebration."
 Several members of this band performed solo songs to start the show including Danko, who performed "Mystery Train".
 In 1989, he toured with Levon Helm and Garth Hudson as part of Ringo Starr's first All-Starr Band.
 On July 21, 1990, in Roger Waters's stage production of The Wall Concert in Berlin, Danko sang on the Pink Floyd songs "Comfortably Numb" and "Mother", the former with Van Morrison, Roger Waters, and Levon Helm, and the latter with Helm and Sinéad O'Connor.
 He recorded demos and made a number of appearances on albums by other artists throughout the 1980s and 1990s, and, in 1997, released Rick Danko in Concert.
 Two years later, a third solo album (Live on Breeze Hill) was released, and Danko was at work on a fourth (Times Like These) at the time of his death.

 In the meantime, the Band (without Robbie Robertson and Richard Manuel) recorded three more albums, and Danko teamed with Fjeld and Andersen for two trio albums, Danko/Fjeld/Andersen in 1991 and Ridin' on the Blinds in 1994.

-In 1994, Danko was inducted into the Rock and Roll Hall of Fame as a member of The Band.
+In 1994, Danko was inducted into the Rock and Roll Hall of Fame as a member of the Band.

 Danko struggled with heroin addiction.
 On May 6, 1997, he was arrested in Japan for drug smuggling after his wife sent him heroin.
 Danko pleaded not guilty, but acknowledged having used heroin and stated that he would seek help if he were allowed to return to the United States.
-After spending 10 and one-half weeks in prison, Danko was released and given a suspended sentence.
+After spending ten and a half weeks in prison, Danko was released and given a suspended sentence.